ethan-allavarpu/cs-229-pge-final-project/README.md

 In recent years, California has seen an uptick in wildfire frequency and severity as a result of climate change.
 Pacific Gas & Electric (PG&E) has had many lawsuits filed against them because of the role their power lines play in contributing to wildfire events.
 As a result, PG&E began to implement Public Safety Power Shutoff (PSPS) events to reduce the likelihood of their starting or contributing to wildfire events.
 These events, however, disrupt lives.
 We want to predict the severity of these events (with  shutoff length as a proxy) based on weather conditions (e.g., temperature, wind), geographic location, and census data (e.g., population, income) given that PG&E planned a shutoff.

+To construct the models, you can run the files in the `code` folder in numeric order (e.g., `1-*`, `2-*`, ...).
+Note that files with the same initial number can be run in any order/concurrently.

 ## Model Performance

 Updated as of _November 30, 2022_